smartsurgerytek/dentistry-inference-fastapi/README.md

 for eaxmple, https://34.107.237.238.nip.io/smartsurgery-dentistry?apikey=QpDPpMYkSAFJd0RNFI2eU15Ri5aA7ePWqTk4jhkr4c2mTzn9

 please check whether it is same as the gcloud run url

+## Apigee portals set up

+1. Add the CORS policy in Deveope pages and put in under Target endpoint:PreFlow in default.

+2. Goes to the portal page and crate protal pages.

+3. using my code src/allocation/service_layer/generate_apigee_openapi2.py to generate the openapi2 yaml

+4. Upload in API Catalog

+5. View live portal and test with API key

 # create the SSL cerification with google